Including suggestions for use in hilly Sheffield

 20. Where would I find out more/see reviews about e-bikes?

 The e-bike market is opening up fast lately, and if you are curious about or considering buying an e-bike check out publications like eBikeTips , a very current online magazine often drawn upon in this article, A to B magazine , and online forums like Pedelecs.
 All offer general discussions about e-bikes, plus news and reviews of e-bikes.

 21. Where to See, Hire, Try, and Buy e-bikes in Sheffield and beyond:

 Several bike shops in our area are now hiring, selling and servicing e-bikes, but note that , just as with ‘normal’ bikes, specific brands will only be available at particular dealers. (for example my favourite high value brand ‘Cube’ is only available locally at J E James, although you can of course buy online form further afield, and if you want a particular model may have to do so, as e-bikes are made in relatively small batches, and dealers run out of specific models!)

 And city hire schemes are taking off:

 Buying: (Don’t forget your Cycling UK 10% discount at Halfords)

-Generally I would recommend that you really try to buy one from a localish dealer, and/or one who is a BEBA (British Electric Bike Association) member.
-The ‘e’ part of e-bikes can be complex, and you benefit from advice, follow up, warranty repairs and specialist service.
+Generally speaking I would recommend that you really try to buy one from a localish dealer, and/or one who is a BEBA (British Electric Bike Association) member.
+The ‘e’ part of e-bikes can be complex, and you benefit from close access to advice, follow up, warranty repairs and specialist service.

 22. Recommended e-bikes for utility use in Sheffield and environs: